The ZENITH PhD programme will provide exceptional multi-disciplinary training for the next generation of neuroscientists.

 • Aim 5.
 Introduce young researchers to diverse career opportunities: Students will have access to large academic networks as well as training opportunities with commercial partners.

 Students will attend annual symposia where they will present and discuss their work with their cohort as well as principal investigators in the network, members of the scientific advisory board, and a wider community of scientists in the field.
-Symposia will be held in Barcelona, London and Berlin between 2021 and 2023.
+Symposia will be held between 2021 and 2023.

 Each event will promote the exchange of data and ideas, foster collaborations and broaden career opportunities.
 In their year of graduation (2023), the ZENITH students will take charge of the organisation of the final symposium and share their achievements with a broad community of invited neuroscientists!